-Our supply chain interventions have successfully advanced many countries in Africa, Latin America and the Caribbean, the Middle East, and Asia with:
+Our supply chain interventions have successfully improved the delivery of drugs and other commodities advanced in many countries in Africa, Latin America and the Caribbean, the Middle East, and Asia with:

-Forecasting, supply planning, and information systems: URC has worked alongside key stakeholders to optimize forecasting and supply planning by building local counterpart capacity to use modern methodologies, ranging from complex, statistical-based regression analysis of historical data and development of epidemiological profiles of the population to simple, consumption-based methods.
+Forecasting, supply planning, and information systems: URC has worked with key stakeholders to optimize forecasting and supply planning by building local ability to use modern methodologies, ranging from complex, statistics-based regression analysis of historical data and development of epidemiological profiles of the population to simple, consumption-based methods.

 Procurement, distribution, and quality assurance of health commodities: URC has used digital technology to streamline procurement processes, connect people, and create more transparent and efficient solutions to supply chain challenges.
-This includes GS1 barcode technology, mobile applications, and web-based forecasting tools.
-We have helped health facilities prepare for disease outbreaks by setting up an emergency commodity order system with a national agency.
-URC also has supported last-mile distribution of health commodities to their final destination, such as COVID-19 vaccines, malaria medication, and long-lasting insecticidal nets.
+This includes using GS1 barcode technology, mobile applications, and web-based forecasting tools.
+We have helped health facilities prepare for disease outbreaks by setting up emergency commodity order systems with national agencies.
+URC also has supported last-mile distribution of health commodities, such as COVID-19 vaccines, malaria drugs, and long-lasting insecticidal nets.

-Human workforce development and institutional capacity building: URC has work alongside key stakeholders to develop and implement robust capacity building activities.
-These efforts have consisted of trainings – including e-learning for distance education – that address all components of the logistics cycle.
-This includes forecasting, procurement, warehousing, transportation, and distribution.
+Human workforce development and institutional capacity building: Trainings – including e-learning for distance education – address all components of the logistics cycle, forecasting, procurement, warehousing, transportation, and distribution.
 URC also coaches and provides on-the-job training to personnel to analyze causes of performance or quality gaps, create and test improvements, and use data to determine the most effective changes.

 Information systems: In 2016, the Ministries of Health in Panama and Guatemala lacked a tool for reviewing supply chain data to support HIV/AIDS commodity procurement planning, decision making, and distribution to HIV/AIDS clinics.
 URC supported the development of low-cost, web-based logistics management information systems – including the design, testing, and scale-up of the applications nationwide in both countries.
 Today, these systems provide stock status in real time and – when necessary – trigger an immediate dispatch of commodities.